HB Financial Solutions Ltd Terms and Conditions of Trading.

 4.6 The amount your Creditors will receive will be assessed on a pro-rata basis and distributions will be made once cleared funds have been received.
 The payments made to your Creditors will be reflected on the statements you will receive from them.
 A full breakdown of all payments we have made can be obtained on request.

 4.9 From time to time your Creditors will request an update of your financial situation.
-We will contact you to review your current financial circumstances and update your Financial Management Plan accordingly.
+We will contact you to review your current financial circumstances and update your Debt Management Plan accordingly.

 4.10 All payments to Us will be made into our Harrington Brooks client bank account.
 This account is separate to our own business bank accounts and funds held for distribution to your Creditors will be retained for that purpose only.
 No interest will be payable to you on funds that we hold.
 At all times funds held for distribution to your Creditors will be classed as client monies.
 When your payment is posted into the client bank account, we will immediately take any Fees due to Us.
 Distributions will be made to your Creditors as soon as is reasonably practical but no later than five working days from your payment clearing, unless you are still within your cooling off period, where distributions will be made as soon as possible after the end of the 14 day cooling off period.
 The number of working days for your payment to clear depends on the method by which You make that payment, as follows: